 When to Leave a Job You Love

 Learning how to know when to change jobs takes time and experience.
-It can be difficult to distinguish run-of-the-mill stress from long-term dissatisfaction.
+It can be challenging to distinguish run-of-the-mill stress from long-term dissatisfaction.
 Here are a few telltale signs that it’s time to look for a new position:

 - You don’t have faith in the business.
 No one should have to stay on a sinking ship.
 If you no longer believe in the business model and don’t think the company has a future, it’s time to move on.